mtebyani/VOXELS/README.md

 # VOXELS
-Simulations, data processing and visualizations for all voxel-based bots
+Simulations, data processing and visualizations for voxel-based bots